Showing posts with label #Libertytheater. Show all posts

 Elgin Cross Roads

-A now wooded area was once a drive-in theater, located on Highway 72, just east of Highway 101, the Southeast corner of that intersection.
+A now wooded area was once a drive-in theater, located on Highway 72, just east of Highway 101, at the Southeast corner of that intersection.
 It appears to have been in business by around 1955, according to aerial photography, closing in 1971.
 One of the entrance trails is barely still visible at the edge of Highway 72.
-While this is usually referred to as Elgin (Crossroads), it appears to now be considered Rogersville city.
+While this is usually referred to as Elgin (Crossroads), it is now considered part of the city of Rogersville.

 The Mary Drive-In opened on July 12, 1953, featuring "Meet Captain Kidd" starring Abbott & Costello & Charles Laughton.
 It was a small drive-in with a 200-car capacity.
 It was closed on October 30, 1961.
 The last show Ferry to Hong Kong with Orson Welles, Curt Jurgens